Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Miami Stats and Trends

-- In Miami's seven games this year, it has three wins against the spread.
+- Miami has three wins against the spread in seven games this year.

-- The Hurricanes have yet to cover the spread this year when underdogs by 9 points or more.

-- Miami's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).

 - When Miami puts up more than 19.6 points, it is 3-2 against the spread and 3-2 overall.